 Agents do not collect restitution.
 However, restitution payments along with other court-ordered financial obligations can be a condition of parole.
 Agents may monitor payments to the county collection agent (i.e.: clerk of courts, adult probation, etc.).
 Parolees make payments directly to the county collection agent, who then disburses the money.

 Does the parolee have to be employed?

-As long as the offender is physically or otherwise capable of working, PBPP expects that they be employed or in an educational or job training program and be actively seeking employment.
+As long as the parolee is physically or otherwise capable of working, he/she is expected to seek and obtain employment or be participating in an educational or job training program.

 Is a parolee allowed to drive?

 Generally, yes.
 In specific types of offenses (DUI, etc), it is not uncommon for PBPP to impose a condition allowing a parolee to drive provided they possess a valid license, proof of insurance and a valid registration.
 However, in addition, they typically also need their agent’s permission to drive.

 If a parolee is not restricted from driving, then the parole agent collects information such as the offender’s driver’s license information, as well as the make and model of the vehicle the offender will be driving.

 What is the difference between a "mandatory" condition and other Board-imposed conditions?
 Can the parole agent impose conditions?